 If anyone else can dig up any old photos of the Timp Glacier, it would be greatly appreciated.
 Any photos or scans of photos from the late 1800s through the 1950s would be greatly appreciated.

-Also, if anyone has any more information on the crevasse that opened up in 1994, please let us know.
+Also, if anyone has any more information on the crevasse that opened up in 1994 or the one after, please let us know.

 If you have ever witnessed any type of crevasse or exposed ice on the Timp Glacier, please post any information that might be useful.

 Also, if anyone has witnessed the surface snow and ice melting completely in any other years besides 1994 and 2003, please let us know.

 It would be greatly appreciated.